audryhsu/requestbucket/README.md

-# requestbucket
+# Request Bucket
-A requestbin-like application to collect and inspect HTTP requests
+A requestbin-like application to collect and inspect webhooks.